Skip to main content

 Historical Context & Writing Background

-This was Asimov's last novel, published in 1993, a year after his death from AIDS complications related to a 1983 blood transfusion.
+This was Asimov's last novel, published posthumously in 1993 by Doubleday), approximately one year after his death on April 6, 1992 from AIDS complications related to a 1983 blood transfusion.
 The book carries a poignant autobiographical quality — Seldon's aging mirrors Asimov's own declining health during writing.
 It is considered Asimov's most emotionally powerful Foundation novel.

 Critical Reception

-Critics praised Forward the Foundation as Asimov's most emotionally resonant work, noting the parallels between the dying Seldon and the dying Asimov.
-The novel was seen as a fitting farewell from one of science fiction's most important voices.
+Critics praised Forward the Foundation as Asimov's most emotionally resonant work.
+As the Encyclopedia of Science Fiction notes, the parallels between the dying Seldon and the dying Asimov give the novel a deeply personal quality.
+The New York Times called it a fitting farewell from one of science fiction's most important voices.

 Connection to Asimov's Universe